T

 Essentials

-Ensure passport has at least six months validity beyond your stay.
+Ensure it's valid for at least six months beyond your stay.

 • Pocket Wi-Fi or SIM CardEssential